JonahNannepaga/learning-docker/README.md

 # Learning Docker

-Building a docker setup with Reddis caching system that would help to cache the API responses in a Reddis database.
+* Building a docker setup with Redis caching system that would help to cache the API responses in a Redis database.
+* Advanced docker setups - Creating a custom container with postgres db with node + typescript container

+Topics:
+### Docker Desktop
+### Docker CLI
+### Docker Compose

 ## Pokemon Cacher